TheStaticMage/firebot-openai/doc/upgrading.md

 ## Upgrade Notes

+- After upgrading, reopen **Settings > Integrations > OpenAI** to confirm your API key and model settings persisted.
-No breaking changes at this time.
+- :boom: No breaking changes at this time.